gaye/instabuild/README.md

     git clone git@github.com/gaye/instabuild.git
     npm install -g instabuild
-    instabuild example/instabuild.json  # Open localhost:3000 in your browser
+    instabuild example/instabuild.json

 Then open example/ in your text editor and try making some changes
 to the HTML, javascript, and css files while observing your browser.
+Also note that your changes are auto-deployed to
+`config["name"].instabuild.org` :).

 ### Dependencies

 + Node 0.8.x
++ rsync

 ## Contributing